SakshiMittal04/Employees-Attritbutes-Analysis-Model/README.md

 We then started with Data Preprocessing, splitting the dataset into training and testing and finally evaluation of particular model.

+Metrices which are used for evaluation of algorithms used includes confusion matrix, classification report(which involves precision, recall, f1 score, support).
+Confusion matrix is used because it presents the different outcomes of the prediction and results of a classification problem in a tabular format  and helps visualize its outcomes in a better way.
+Classification Report provides a better understanding of the overall performance of our trained model.

 The models with their corresponding accuracies are:

 KNN classifier: 88.20%